JaeyoungShin/hybrid-BCI/README.md

 https://github.com/JaeyoungShin/hybrid-BCI/blob/master/bbci_public-master_TNSRE.zip

+This zip file includes the updated version of 'proc_BeerLambert'.
 You may run into some errors if you use later version of BBCI toolbox or MATLAB.

 # Basic Data Structures